 - Do you intend to free up space in your kitchen by having a fridge, prep sink, worktops and storage?

-Then, you can think about where you’d like your utility room to be.
-‘The location will be driven by your requirements,’ says Matthew.
+Where will your utility room be best placed?
+‘The location will be driven by your requirements,’ says architect Matthew Franklin.
 ‘You won’t want a utility space spoiling a view to the garden, for instance, but you might like it to have an entrance to your garden, which means your utility will need to be on an external wall.’

-- Could you incorporate the appliances from your utility room into your new kitchen design?
+- Could you incorporate the appliances from your utility room into your new kitchen design (see below)?